Independent Contractors Thrive With Income From Multiple Sources

 The lone wolf works for an employer.
 The employer is that one person.
 True freelancing is hourly or project work outside of the core business.

-A solo business owner may not always find enough work to fill a 40- or 50-hour workweek.
+An independent contractor may not always find enough work to fill a 40- or 50-hour workweek.
 Success depends in part on using every spare hour to build the business.

 Here is an important question: Would you rather spend an extra five hours a week with nothing to do or spend that five hours making $5 or $10 an hour?

 I chose the latter by pursuing other work such as website hosting and freelance writing.
 It’s better to make a little money in that five hours than none at all.
 More importantly, it can lead to a higher public profile, new and improved skills, and eventually to more clients.